 We love Omsom seasoning kits for streamlining the cooking process when making some of our favorite Southeast Asian and East Asian dishes, from Korean bulgogi to Filipino sisig.
 Go with tofu, tempeh, seitan, or any other fake meat for your protein, and you’re all set for a super-flavorful vegan entree.

 A staple of North African cuisine, preserved lemon remains underappreciated in most kitchens in America.
 It’s a tangy, earthy way to add punch to everything from eggplant dishes and rice bowls to avocado toast, pastas, and potatoes.
-Preserved lemons aren’t super cheap, but a little goes a long way.
+A little goes a long way.

 Put mushroom powder in broths, stews, marinades, and sauces to elevate their umami factor to stratospheric heights.
 Po Lo Ku Mushroom Seasoning is the classic.